Funnyboy363/myshift/README.md

 # Opening GraphQL Apollo Server
+In your terminal type in `npm install apollo-server` to make sure that apollo is installed

 The Main apollo server information is in `index.js`.
 While in the project folder in the text editor, go to your terminal.
 Type in `node index.js` and hit enter.